pdfpc/pdfpc/README.rst

 - Escape / q /Alt+F4
     - Quit the presentation viewer
 - b
-    - Turn off the presentation view (i.e. fill it with a black color)
+    - Turn off the presentation view at the end (i.e. fill it with a black color)
 - e
-    - Edit note for current slide (if option -n is given in the command line)
+    - Edit note for current slide
+- f
+    - Freeze the current presentation display (the presenter display is still fully active)
-- s
+- o
-    - Save notes to disk (they are also saved automatically on exit)
+    - Toggle the not-user-slide flag for one particular slide (see Overlays below)

 Timer
 -----